Can Illegal Immigrants Get Health Insurance?

 The ACA and Undocumented Immigrants

 The ACA, also known as Obamacare, was implemented to increase access to affordable healthcare for millions of Americans.
 However, it explicitly excludes undocumented immigrants from purchasing insurance through the marketplace.
-This means that undocumented individuals cannot take advantage of the subsidies and tax credits available to legal residents.
+This means undocumented individuals cannot take advantage of the subsidies and tax credits available to legal residents.

 While the ACA does not provide coverage for undocumented immigrants, it does allow for mixed-status families to enroll in coverage.
 This means that if there are eligible members in the family, such as U.S. citizen children, they can still access insurance through the marketplace.